Rumor Has It (Reba McEntire album)

 The album also contained a TV theme song - though not the last TV theme song McEntire would record.
-The track "Climb That Mountain High" was featured in the opening credits of an early 1990s ABC sitcom called Delta starring Delta Burke, who played an aspiring country singer.
-Reba also made a guest appearance on the short-lived sitcom.
+The track "Climb That Mountain High" was featured in the opening credits of the early 1990s ABC sitcom, Delta starring Delta Burke, who played an aspiring country singer.
+McEntire also made a guest appearance on the short-lived sitcom.

 Both "You Lie" and "Waitin' For the Deal to Go Down" were previously recorded by country singer Cee Cee Chapman on her 1988 album Twist of Fate, and the latter was covered in 1992 by the short-lived country music band Dixiana on their self-titled album.
 Their version was released as a single that year, peaking at #39 on the country charts.

 The album debuted at #17 on the Billboard Top Country Albums for the week of September 29, 1990, and jumped to number 3 the next week then peaked at #2 the next week.
 The album stayed in the Top 10 for 26 weeks.

 A 30th Anniversary Edition of the album was released on September 11, 2020, and includes two bonus tracks: a new remix of "Fancy" by Dave Audé and a live version of "Fancy" recorded at the Ryman Auditorium in 2020.
+The remix version was not included on the LP vinyl release of the 30th Anniversary Edition.

+Singles

+The album's lead single "You Lie" was released as on August 25, 1990.
+The song reached number one on the Hot Country Songs chart and on the Canada Country Tracks chart.

+"Rumor Has It" was released as the second single on November 26, 1990.
+It debuted at 42 on the Hot Country Songs chart the week of December 1, 1990, and eventually peaked at number three.
+It peaked at number on the Canada Country Tracks chart.

+The third single "Fancy" was released on February 11, 1991.
+It peaked at number eight on both the Hot Country Songs and Canada Country Tracks charts.
+"Fancy" is certified double platinum and as of November 2019, has sold 760,000 digital copies in the United States.
+Rolling Stone ranked McEnitre's version of the song at #65 on their 200 Greatest Country Songs of All Time ranking in 2024.